Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Review and notation

 \textbf{Definition 1.} \textit{A matrix $\cZ=( \cZ_{\lambda,\mu})_{\lambda,\mu\in\Phi}$ is called a} modular invariant \textit{if $\cZ S=S\cZ$, $\cZ T=T\cZ$, each entry $\cZ_{\lambda,\mu}$ is a nonnegative integer, and $\cZ_{1,1}=1$.}

-The {modular invariant} describes how the space of states of the RCFT carries a representation of the VOA.
+The \textit{modular invariant} describes how the space of states of the RCFT carries a representation of the modular tensor category.
 For example, $\cZ=I$ and $\cZ=C$ are both modular invariants; when $\cZ$ is a permutation matrix it is called an \textit{automorphism invariant}.
 Automorphism invariants $\cZ$ are special among modular invariants in that matrix multiplication $\cZ\cZ'$ or $\cZ'\cZ$ are modular invariants iff $\cZ'$ is.